zsakowitz/rewrites/README.md

 **[log-and-bound.ts](./log-and-bound.ts)**: Experiments with ECMAScript decorators, as they're finally at stage 3!

+**[log-everything.ts](./log-everything.ts)**: Creates a Proxy around an object that logs any time an action involving it happens.
+This can be useful for testing ECMAScript internal methods and other making sure polyfills emulate the exact behavior of their standardized counterparts.

 **[logged.test.ts](./logged.test.ts)**: A test file for the @logged decorator.

 **[logged.ts](./logged.ts)**: A decorator that logs all kinds of events.